 A generally accepted model for the assembly of viruses postulates that small macromolecular oligomers form a nucleating template that is required for initiation of particle formation.
 Moreover, it is evident in many cases that viral morphogenesis continues after completion of a closed shell.
-Over the last 14 years this research program has focused on the assembly and maturation of HIV-1.
+Over the last 14 years this research program has focused on the assembly and maturation of HIV-1, and the project has culminated in papers published in Cell, Nature, Nature Commun., Proc.
+Natl., Acad.
+Sci USA, J. Amer.
+Chem.
+Soc. and J. Mol.
+Biol.